-- Loans and grants, such as scholarships, obtained and used under conditions that preclude their use for current living costs; - Monies received under the federal Social Security Persons Achieving Self-Sufficiency (PASS) program or the Income Related Work Expenses (IRWE) program; - The income of the parents with whom a teen parent(s) resides; - Section 8 Utility Payment; and - Veterans Aid and Attendant Allowances

-"Family share" means the amount a family is expected to contribute in co-payments to the cost of child care services.

-"Financial unit" means the dependent children, including both applicant and non-applicant child(ren), and the parent(s) and the legal spouse(s) of the parent(s) who live with them in the same household.
+- The value of food stamp benefits; - The value of government rent or housing subsidies; - Income from college work study programs; - The earned income of a dependent child who is included in the financial unit; - A transportation allowance paid under the auspices of a work or training program, such as Job Search, or a WIA program; - In accordance with PL 100-485, the refund of taxes under the earned income tax credit (EITC), or the advance payment of the EITC; - Loans and grants, such as scholarships, obtained and used under conditions that preclude their use for current living costs: - Monies received under the federal Social Security Persons Achieving Self-Sufficiency (PASS) program or the Income Related Work Expenses (IRWE) program; - The income of the parents with whom a teen parent(s) resides; - Section 8 Utility Payment; and - Veterans Aid and Attendant Allowances - "Family share" means the amount a family is expected to contribute in copayments to the cost of child care services. - "Financial unit" means the dependent children, including both applicant and non-applicant child(ren), and the parent(s) and the legal spouse(s) of the parent(s) who live with them in the same household.
 The financial unit may also include applicant children that DHS has determined, upon verification, to be a relative of acceptable degree to the parent(s) requesting CCAP authorized services.
-The financial unit determines family size for the purposes of determining income.

-"FIP unit" means the operational arm of the Rhode Island Department of Human Services responsible for determining whether categorically eligible FIP beneficiaries, including those who are also ASSC participants, meet the CCAP general and need for services requirements.
-The FIP Unit also determines CCAP eligibility for families making the transition off FIP cash assistance.

-"Income" means any money, goods or services available to the financial unit used to calculate eligibility for the CCAP.
-For the purposes of the CCAP, countable income includes, but is not limited to, any of the following:

-- Monetary compensation for services, including gross wages, salary, commissions, and any work-based fees, stipends, tips or bonuses;

-- Adjusted gross income from self-employment;

-- Social Security Benefits (RSDI);

-- Supplemental Security Income (SSI);

-- Dividends or interest on savings or bonds;
+The financial unit determines family size for the purposes of determining income. - "Income" means any money, goods or services available to the financial unit used to calculate eligibility for the CCAP.
+For the purposes of the CCAP, countable income includes, but is not limited to, any of the following: - Monetary compensation for services, including gross wages, salary, commissions, and any work-based fees, stipends, tips or bonuses; - Adjusted gross income from self-employment; - Social Security Benefits (RSDI); - Supplemental Security Income (SSI); - Dividends or interest on savings or bonds;

 - Income from estates or trusts;

 - Adjusted Gross Rental Income;

 - Adjusted Gross Room and Board Income;

-- Public assistance or FIP cash assistance payments;
+- Public assistance or RIW cash assistance payments;

 - Unemployment Compensation;

 - Temporary Disability Insurance (TDI);

 - Workers' Compensation;

 - Government civilian employee or military retirement;

 - Cash payouts for waiving employer sponsored health insurance;

 - Private pensions or annuities;

 - Adoption subsidies;

 - Alimony;

 - Child support payments;

 - Regular contributions from persons not living in the household;

 - Royalties;

 - Strike Benefits;

 - Trade Readjustment Allowance;

 - VA Compensation Payments;

 - VA Educational Benefits;

 - Spousal/Dependent Allowances;

 - Military Allotments;

 - In-Kind Assistance; and

 - Alien Sponsor Income.

 - "Income eligible" means that CCAP eligibility is determined on the basis of income, within the limits prescribed in State law, as well as certain general requirements and the need for services.

 - "Infant" means a child from at least one (1) up to, and inclusive of, eighteen (18) months of age.

-- "Initial eligibility date (or Care Start Date)" means the actual first date that CCAP authorized child care services, rendered to an eligible child by an approved provider, can be paid by DHS.
+- "Initial eligibility date (or Care Start Date)" means the actual first date that CCAP authorized child care services, rendered to an eligible child by an

-- "Non-applicant child" means any dependent child living in the household up to age eighteen (18), who is not included in the family's request for CCAP authorized child care services.

-- "One-parent home" means a family in which there is only one parent living in the household with financial responsibility for the eligible child(ren).
+approved provider, can be paid by DHS.